Best and Cheapest Car Insurance in Kentucky as Rated by Customers in 2022

 Note: Only those companies with at least 25 car insurance reviews are eligible to appear in the best Kentucky car insurance rankings.

 Interested in learning more about one of these car insurance companies?
-You can visit the company's profile page to find out what additional coverages they offer, any discounts they offer and read car insurance reviews to learn from the experiences of other policyholders.
+You can visit the company's profile page to find out what additional coverage they offer, any discounts they offer and read car insurance reviews to learn from the experiences of other policyholders.
+You may find that they offer discounts for safe driving, and you can also see if they meet the minimum state requirements in terms of what coverage they offer.

 On this page: